alerta/alerta-docs/quick-start.rst

 Quickstart
 ==========

-This is a quick-start guide that will get you running Alerta in under 5 minutes  .
+This is a quick-start guide that will get you running Alerta in under 5 minutes.

 Install MongoDB
 ---------------